Target level of study

 63h

-This UE is a continuation of the electromagnetism and waves courses taken in L2.
+This course builds on the electromagnetism and waves courses taken in the second year.

 ECTS